sta210-fa20/website/content/syllabus/index.md

 - If you feel like your performance in the class is being impacted by your experiences outside of class, please don't hesitate to come and talk with me.
 If you prefer to speak with someone outside of the course, your academic dean is an excellent resource.
 - I (like many people) am still in the process of learning about diverse perspectives and identities.
 If something was said in class (by anyone) that made you feel uncomfortable, please talk to me about it.

 ### Accessibility

-If there is any portion of the course that is not accessible to you due to challenges with technology or the course format, please let me know so we can make accommodations.

 In addition to accessibility issues experienced during the typical academic year, I recognize that remote learning may present additional challenges.
 Students may be experiencing unreliable wi-fi, lack of access to quiet study spaces, varied time-zones, or additional responsibilities while studying at home.
 If you are experiencing these or other difficulties, please contact me to discuss possible accommodations.

+**Academic accommodations**

-The [Student Disability Access Office (SDAO)](https://access.duke.edu/students) is available to ensure that students are able to engage with their courses and related assignments.
-Students should be in touch with the Student Disability Access Office to [request or update accommodations](https://access.duke.edu/requests) under these circumstances.
+The [Student Disability Access Office (SDAO)](https://access.duke.edu/students) will continue to be available to ensure that students are able to engage with their courses and related assignments.
+Students should be in touch with the Student Disability Access Office to [request or update](https://access.duke.edu/requests) accommodations under these circumstances.
+Zoom has the ability to provide live closed captioning.
+If you are not seeing this, and but would like to see this feature, please reach out to your instructor for assistance.

 ### Academic honesty